calt-laboratory/ml_lifecycle_framework/README.md

 It provides a versatile machine learning pipeline that includes various algorithms. <br>
 The framework is designed to seamlessly handle tasks such as ingesting and preprocessing data, fitting a model, and performing predictions.

-I used the **Smile** library to implement some classification algorithms
+I used the **Smile** Java library to implement some classification algorithms
 - Logistic Regression
 - Decision Tree
 - Random Forest
 - Ada Boost

-Further used library:
+Further used libraries:
 - Kotlin DataFrame
   - for data preprocessing
-- Azure
+- Azure SDK (Java)
   - for data storage